Setting up an Account

 Q: Are there limits on how much I can contribute to my STABLE Account?

-• If employed, you may be able to contribute up to an additional $12,060 of employment earnings to your STABLE Account bringing the total maximum yearly contribution limit for employed beneficiaries to $27,060. (coming soon)
+• If you are employed, you may be able to contribute an additional $12,490 from your income – increasing your total yearly contribution limit to $27,490.

 Q: What happens if I accidentally contribute over the limits?

 A: Our system is designed to automatically prevent excess contributions.
 We will monitor your contributions and will reject any deposits that would put your account over the limits.